tlephan/toto/README.md

 # Toto
-Friendly and independent watch dog (monitor agent) for servers
+Friendly and independent watch dog (monitor agent) for server

 ### Functionality
 * Health information in both UI and API